AppJail-makejails/postgres/README.md

 ## Notes

-1. The ideas present in the Docker image of phpMyAdmin are taken into account for users who are familiar with it.
+1. The ideas present in the Docker image of PostgreSQL are taken into account for users who are familiar with it.